 Edits that "fix" grammar but make the text more AI-flavored are flagged by a score drop.

-Every writing tool in /tools/ returns a Humanization Score inline with its output.
+Every writing tool in /tools/ returns an Authenticity Score inline with its output.

 It's not a third-party detector pass guarantee.
 The score is computed against TextSight's own detector.
 A high score correlates with passing most other detectors, but no single number guarantees a pass on Turnitin, Originality, GPTZero, or any specific tool.
 If you need to pass a specific detector, verify by re-scanning on that tool.